esplora/lumos/README.md

 ## Usage

 To get started, create an instance of the `Extractor` class and add the necessary adapters for file formats.
-The example below demonstrates using `SevenZipAdapter` for archive, but you can add your own adapters or use built-in ones.
+The example below demonstrates using `SevenZipAdapter` for archive, but you can add your own adapters:

 ```php
 use Esplora\Lumos\Extractor;